Adsingh17/EduMorph/backend/README.md

 ## Starting the Backend Services
 Certain services must be started before others to ensure proper registration and configuration.

 Start config-server and discovery-server before other services.
-Run the following command in their respective directories:

-`mvn spring-boot:run`

 Then start the api-gateway.
 After the above services are up, start auth-service, exam-server, faculty-server, and subject-server.

+EduMorph utilizes a microservices architecture, and each microservice is containerized using Docker.
+Additionally, service-specific configurations are managed through YAML files located in the conf folder.

+Each microservice in our LMS has a dedicated Dockerfile, which defines the environment and steps to build and run the service.
+The Dockerfile uses a two-stage build process for efficient image creation.

+## Starting Services with Docker
+To start a service, build the Docker image using the Dockerfile and run the container.
+Ensure Docker is installed and running on your system.
+For example, to start the exam-service:

+`docker build -t exam-service`
+`docker run -d -p [Your Desired Port]:[Service Port] exam-service`